Channel Cycle Time: A New Measure of Short-term Fairness: Introduction

-To demonstrate the effectiveness of our new approach, we analyze the channel cycle time of two well-known MAC protocols: slotted Aloha and carrier-sense multiple access with collision avoidance (CSMA/CA).
+To demonstrate the effectiveness of our new approach, we consider two homogeneous multiple-access networks operated with two classical MAC protocols: slotted Aloha and carrier-sense multiple access with collision avoidance (CSMA/CA), respectively.
+The closed-form CCT is derived for both cases.
 It is shown that CSMA/CA is a short-term fairer protocol than slotted Aloha.

-Overall, channel cycle time holds significant potential as a novel evaluation and design principle for future communication networks, prioritizing the enhancement of short-term characteristics such as fairness, delay, and jitter.
+Beyond its role as a short-term fairness measurement, CCT can provide guidelines for MAC protocol development.
+For both homogeneous networks employing slotted Aloha and CSMA/CA, we optimize channel access parameters, such as transmission probability and contention window size, using the CCT, yielding revamped versions of slotted Aloha and CSMA/CA that place a premium on short-term fairness.

+Further, we investigate a two-user heterogeneous network, wherein one user employs CSMA/CA and the other, an intelligent user with adaptive learning capabilities, adjusts its behavior in response.
+By setting the CCT as the optimization goal, we analytically derive the minimum achievable CCT in such a two-user network.
+When juxtaposed against the homogeneous network where both users employ CSMA/CA, the heterogeneous configuration remarkably reduces the CCT by $34.57\%$.
+This reduction underscores the potential of CCT as a transformative force in shaping short-term fairness in future multi-user networks.

+The remainder of this paper is structured as follows: Section~\ref{sec:II} formally defines CCT and reveals its superiority over existing measures.
+Sections~\ref{sec:III} and \ref{sec:IV} delve into the analysis of CCT in two homogeneous networks operating with slotted Aloha and CSMA/CA, respectively.
+Section~\ref{sec:V} explores the optimal CCT in a two-user heterogeneous network.
+Analytical and simulation results are presented in Section~\ref{sec:VI}.
+Section~\ref{sec:VII} concludes this paper.

-\section{Channel cycle time}
+\section{Channel Cycle Time}